-Visit the 'Preventing Extinction' section of our website to find more about how we fundraise, what we fundraise for and how you can get involved.
+Visit the Fundraising section of the Chester Zoo website to find more about how we fundraise, what we fundraise for and how you can get involved.
 You’ll also find out how you can get in touch with us if you have ideas, comments or complaints about our fundraising that you’d like to tell us about.

 The North of England Zoological Society is proud to be: